ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Once the annotation is transformed, k-mer abundances can be queried with::

-    metagraph query --query-counts ...
+    metagraph query --query-mode counts ...

-Note that if flag ``--query-counts`` is not passed, the index will be queried in the default k-mer presence/absence regime.
+Note that if flag ``--query-mode counts`` is not passed, the index will be queried in the default k-mer presence/absence regime.

 .. _indexing coordinates: